spiceai/blog/content/posts/project/processing-data-for-intelligent-apps-is-hard.md

 If you're a developer, you probably build intelligence into your app every day without realizing it - and used data to do so.
 If you've ever performed an A/B test to see which version of a website works better - you just used data to make your website more intelligent.
 If you've ever looked through your app's logs and found a behavior that wasn't supposed to happen and then fixed it - that's another place you used data to make your app more intelligent.

 One critical difference with an intelligent app that leverages AI is it can learn from data and experience on its own, without help from a human.
-It is also possible to build entirely new classes of applications that are infeasible to write code.
+It is also possible to build entirely new classes of applications that are infeasible to write with code.

 ### Why is processing data hard?